Covered Market, Preston: Early proposals

 In 1837, the Preston Corporation began exploring a covered market.
-By 1841 the Corporation had solicited proposals.
+By 1841 the corporation had solicited proposals.
 The sites included: east of the present market, on Lune Street, and in "the Orchard".
 During this period, the Corporation moved the fish market to a covered area next to the corn exchange.
 They also restricted ‘moveable stalls’ on the streets.
 However, in February 1842, the Corporation stopped the project due to lack of money.

 In 1846, the Preston Guardian stated that "the space allotted to the corn market has always been much larger than was needed" and that the Corn Exchange should be remodelled to create a new covered market.
 Nothing was done.

-In 1848, the Corporation began a new exploration of a covered market.
-They prepared a request to the British Parliament for "a sum not exceeding £40,000 upon the security of such market and the tolls, stallage, etc., ".
+In 1848, the corporation began a new exploration of a covered market.
+They prepared a request to the British Parliament for "a sum not exceeding £40,000 upon the security of such market and the tolls, stallage, etc.".
 The new proposed sites were Lune Street, Friargate, Fishergate and the Old Market Place.
-However, the Corporation again abandoned the project due to lack of funding.
+However, the corporation again abandoned the project due to lack of funding.

-In the early 1850s, the Corporation again made plans for a covered market, but they were again put aside.
+In the early 1850s, the corporation again made plans for a covered market, but they were again put aside.

 Planning begins

 In 1860, work on the Preston covered market finally began.

-The Corporation formed a "Town Hall and Covered Market Committee" and obtained financing through the Preston Corporation Markets Act of 1861 and the Preston Improvement Act 1869.
+The corporation formed a "Town Hall and Covered Market Committee" and obtained financing through the Preston Corporation Markets Act 1861 (24 & 25 Vict. c. vii) and the Preston Improvement Act 1869.

-The Council minutes of the 1860s show steady expenditure on the land and properties required for the market and its access (and, indeed, income in the form of rent from the occupiers), and comment in the press catalogues the difficult negotiation between the Earl of Derby, the principal landowner and the Corporation.
+The council minutes of the 1860s show steady expenditure on the land and properties required for the market and its access (and, indeed, income in the form of rent from the occupiers), and comment in the press catalogues the difficult negotiation between the Earl of Derby, the principal landowner and the Corporation.
 The papers also describes what a congested and inaccessible place Preston Town Centre was at the time, "choked by blocks of buildings" and how the requirement "for complete and broad approaches from every side" for the new market would open it up.